 A way to solve this problem, therefore, is to simplify our lives, which is not living in poverty or deprivation, but focusing on doing and acquiring only things that are most important to us.
 Often it also means reducing or eliminating certain things we have in order to prevent wallowing in disorganization, debt, time-consuming maintenance, etc.

 Below is a list of tactics I practice (or am trying to practice, and hence am listing them here to remind myself).
-Many are original ideas; some are from the links below.
+Many are original ideas; some are from John December’s Live Simple e-book.
 This list is constantly growing.
 If you have some ideas of your own, please leave a comment at the bottom of this page.

 Tips for Simple Living